RAGHAV70147/Price-Comparison-Engine-Amazon-vs-Flipkart-/README.md

 ## Future Scope:
 Currently this program works only on two e-commerce sites.
 More websites can be added to it.
 If you have more ideas, I'm excited to view Pull Requests from your side!

-For more information, you can visit my <a href="https://sushantpatrikar.github.io/">website</a>.